paneer24/Launchpads_Illuminated/README.md

 ## Project Structure

-- `data/`: The data is from spacex_launch_geo.csv
+- `data`: The data is from spacex_launch_geo.csv
-- `notebooks/`: I have attached  Jupyter notebooks for data analysis.
+- `notebooks`: I have attached  Jupyter notebooks for data analysis.

 Feel free to explore the code and reach out if you have any questions or suggestions.